RedisLabs/redislabs-docs/content/rs/databases/configure/_index.md

 ]
 ---

-You can manage your Redis Enterprise Software databases with several different tools:
+You can manage your Redis Enterprise Software databases with several tools:

 - [Admin console](#edit-database-settings) (the web-based user interface)